Hurricane Harvey; Can I terminate my lease or do I have to pay rent if my apartment was flooded?

 In the same pod case, Fred Fuchs, Texas Rio Grande Legal Aid, stated that under Texas law the renter is still responsible to pay rent even if the apartment is uninhabitable.
 According to the Texas Property Code, Sec.
 92.062, Lease Term After Natural Disaster, the landlord can offer the tenant another apartment or rental unit but may not require the tenant to sign a lease longer than their original lease of the damaged unit.
 If the apartment is uninhabitable the renter can terminate his/her lease but they must notify the landlord in writing.
 Other conditions of lease termination include those found in Sec.
 92.054, Casualty Loss, of the Texas Property Code.

-The good news is that prior to Hurricane Harvey that Houston actually had a surplus of apartment due to the build up of the latest housing boom.
-Prior to Hurricane Harvey there was an 9 to 12 percent vacancy rate within the city.
+The good news is that prior to Hurricane Harvey that Houston actually had a surplus of apartments due to the build-up of the latest housing boom.
+Prior to Hurricane Harvey there was a 9 to 12 percent vacancy rate within the city.
 This overbuilding has provided a cushion that Houstonians will very much need in the coming weeks.
 The Harris County Housing Community and Resource Center has a tool to help you find both emergency shelter, emergency financial assistance, and rental properties.

 Texas law also prohibits landlords from charging excessive fees for housing after a disaster declaration has been issued.
 Governor Abbott did issue a disaster declaration for 30 counties in Texas before Hurricane Harvey made landfall.
 If you feel you have been subjected to price-gouging you can file a complaint with the Office of the Attorney General in Texas you can call 1-800-621-0508.